 I’m crouched down behind the plastic slides of a playground, lying in wait, my zoom lens honing in on its target… but wait, there’s no need to call the police!
 The subjects of my attention are in fact perfectly safe as they casually browse the graphic novels and poetry compilations of Barcelona’s Independent Book Fair, which is taking place right next to where I’m lurking.
-And whilst I do feel (and maybe even look) a bit like a voyeur up to no good, in fact I’m nothing more sinister than a street photographer for the day, patiently waiting for the right angle for my shot.
+And whilst I do feel (and maybe even look) a bit like a voyeur up to no good, or possibly a nefarious contract killer, in fact I’m nothing more sinister than a street photographer for the day, patiently waiting for the right angle for my shot.
 And finally I get it!
 Two girls wander into my viewfinder so that they are perfectly framed by a hole in one of the blue plastic slides.
 I press the shutter release and hear the rapid fire of continuous shoot mode.

-Framing is just one of the techniques I and fellow blogger Rob Dobson, of Homage to Barcelona, are being encouraged to employ by our guide on this Foto Ruta “Streetscape” tour of the Barcelona’s Born district.
+Framing is just one of the techniques I and fellow blogger Rob Dobson, of Homage to Barcelona, are being encouraged to employ by our guide on this photo tour of Barcelona’s Born district.
 Another, one that Rob has clearly taken to heart, is changing your viewpoint – the H2BCN man frequently plonks himself on his posterior, getting as low to the ground as possible and fashioning some excellent results in the process.
 After he gets a particularly good “rat’s-eye-view” snap of one of the district’s innumerable dark and dank alleys, I feel obliged to copy his creative vision (not for the first time in the afternoon!) and get my jeans dirty in the name of the art.
 Inspecting the LCD screen on my camera I am glad to see it was worth it, the in-your-face detail of a wet manhole cover creating an image you can almost smell.

 Our guide and instructor on the tour, Alejandro Rojas, a professional photographer (and, as I later discover, interviewer of the stars!), is always on hand with some sage advice for improving our shots.
 At one stage I lament that my photo of a church, shot with aperture priority mode on my Nikon 310, somehow doesn’t look as good as Rob’s on his humble iPad camera.
 Alejandro points out that the varying amount of light on the church’s facade means that the top part of my image is overexposed, making it pale and washed out.
 Whilst he can’t fix the light, he teaches me how to read the light meter on manual mode and adjust the shot, underexposing it fractionally, making the whole church front darker and more defined.
 This relatively simple advice makes a dramatic difference, and for the rest of the afternoon I start getting to grips with the camera’s manual settings… something I’d realistically struggle to do without a knowledgeable pro on hand, giving me the instant answers I need to keep shooting.